-Florence Nightingale was born on May 12, 1820 in Florence, Italy into a wealthy British family.
-She was a social reformer and considered as founder of modern nursing.
+Florence Nightingale was born on May 12, 1820, in Florence, Italy into a wealthy British family.
+She was a social reformer and considered the founder of modern nursing.
 Nightingale came in light during the Crimean War, where she served as a manager and trainer of nurses.
 She also gained the nickname “The Lady with the Lamp” for her impressive services.
-Nightingale is well known for her dedicated and sincere services in field of medical and nursing.
+Nightingale is well known for her dedicated and sincere services in the field of medical and nursing.

 On August 13, 1910, Nightingale died at her home in London.